 Still, there was room inside GM for dreams even if there wasn't any room for whimsy.
 Harley J. Earl, GM's chief designer (formally the head of the Art and Color Section) and the man who invented the "concept car" with the 1938 Buick Y-Job, was in charge of the corporation's ambitious musings.
-In the fall of 1951, Earl began ruminating about an open sports car that would sell for around the price of a mainstream American sedan about $2,000.
-His ideas were rather nebulous, but he handed those notions over to Robert F. McLean, the concept came into focus and a concept car emerged.
+In the fall of 1951, Earl began ruminating about an open sports car that would sell for around the price of a mainstream American sedan: about $2,000.
+His ideas were rather nebulous, but he handed those notions over to Robert F. McLean, the concept came into focus and a car based upon that emerged.

 While the car was conceived with rigorous attention to the bottom line and production feasibility in mind, it was still only intended to be part of GM's Motorama exhibit at the 1953 New York Auto Show.
-That is until Ed Cole, Chevy's then recently appointed chief engineer, saw it.
+That is until Ed Cole, Chevy's recently appointed chief engineer, saw it.
 Cole, then immersed in development of the world-changing 1955 "small-block" V8, is said to have literally jumped up and down with enthusiasm for the Motorama car.
 So before it even got to New York, and after some corporate machinations, the engineering to put it into production began.

 But first Cole needed to name it.
 So he called Myron Scott, founder of the All-American Soap Box Derby and an assistant advertising manager for Chevrolet, into a special meeting of executives researching the name.
 Scott suggested "Corvette," Cole loved it and the rest is history.

 The public at the New York show loved the 1953 Motorama Corvette almost as much as Cole did.
 Thousands of potential buyers wanted to know when they could buy one.
 Just six months later, they could.
-The 1953 Corvette, virtually identical to the Motorama prototype, went into production on June 30, 1953, in Flint, Michigan.
+The 1953 Corvette, virtually identical to the Motorama prototype, entered production on June 30, 1953, in Flint, Michigan.

-Motor Trend tested one of the first Corvettes and found it traipsing from zero to 60 mph in a lackadaisical 11.5 seconds.
+Motor Trend tested one of the first Chevrolet Corvettes and found it traipsing from zero to 60 mph in a lackadaisical 11.5 seconds.
 But the publication was not completely unimpressed with the car.
 "Probably one of the biggest surprises I got with the car was when I took it through some sharp corners at fairly good speeds," its writer reported.
 "I'd heard that Chevrolet had designed the suspension so that it would stay flat and stick in corners, but I took it with several grains of salt.
 It sticks better than some foreign sports cars I've driven."

 The year 1955 brought the single most important development in the history of the Corvette: Chevrolet's brilliant small-block V8.
-Originally displacing 265 cubic inches, the first small-block was rated at 195 horsepower in the otherwise almost unchanged '55 Corvette (the most notable tweak was the oversize "V" in the lettering along the front fenders).
+Originally displacing 265 cubic inches, the first small-block was rated at 195 hp in the otherwise almost unchanged '55 Corvette (the most notable tweak was the oversize "V" in the lettering along the front fenders).
 Still saddled with the Powerglide transmission, performance was still less than scintillating (Road & Track had a '55 getting to 60 mph in 8.5 seconds), but the potential was obvious.
-With many '54 Corvettes still clogging dealer lots, GM restricted production of the '55 model to just 700 cars all but maybe a half dozen of them being powered by the new V8.
+With many '54 Corvettes still clogging dealer lots, GM restricted production of the '55 model to just 700 cars, with all but maybe a half dozen of them being powered by the new V8.

 As lovely as the '56 Corvette was (and still is) what really ignited the legend that year was that GM began racing it.
-The only engine offered in the '56 Corvette was the 265-cubic-inch V8, now rated at 210 horsepower and it could be backed, for the first time, by a three-speed manual transmission.
+The only engine offered in the '56 Corvette was the 265-cubic-inch V8, now rated at 210 hp and it could be backed, for the first time, by a three-speed manual transmission.
 That was a solid enough start for Zora Arkus-Duntov, now the Corvette's chief engineer, to begin going fast.

 Visually, the 1957 edition was virtually identical to the '56, but inside, a four-speed manual transmission (the great T-10) was available for the first time.
-The standard Corvette engine grew to 283 cubic inches and 220 horsepower, breathing through a single four-barrel carburetor.
+The standard Corvette engine grew to 283 cubic inches and 220 hp, breathing through a single four-barrel carburetor.
 Best of all, for the first time, Chevrolet offered performance-upgraded engines as options.
-In addition to the base configuration, the 283 could be had with dual-quad carbs rated at either 245 or 270 horsepower or, best of all, with Rochester mechanical fuel injection.
+In addition to the base configuration, the 283 could be had with dual-quad carbs rated at either 245 or 270 hp or, best of all, with Rochester mechanical fuel injection.